sachinym/Github-Advanced-Security/Getting-Started.md

    ![Picture1](./images/github.png)

-   >**Note:** Navigate to the **Environment** tab to view the key-value pairs of the **GitHub UserEmail**, and **GitHub Password**.
+   >**Note:** Navigate to the **Environment** tab to view the key-value pairs of the **GitHub Org User**, and **GitHub Org Password**.
 You can use the copy buttons under the actions column to have the values copied instantly.
 Alternatively, it is suggested to have the values copied over onto a notepad for easy accessibility.

     ![Picture1](./images/2nd.png)

+1. Next, to get the authentication code, sign in to Outlook in the Lab VM through an **inPrivate** window (https://outlook.office365.com/mail/) with the github credentials that were copied over to Notepad in the previous step.
+After logging into Outlook within the Lab Virtual Machine, locate the most recent email that contains the verification code, and then select **Verify** to return to the login screen.

+   >**Note:** The email containing the verification code can sometimes creep into the archive/spam folders within your Outlook.